soapbox-pub/rebased/docs/configuration/cheatsheet.md

 Settings to restrict concurrently running jobs.
 Jobs which can be configured:

 * `Pleroma.Web.RichMedia.Helpers` - generating link previews of URLs in activities
-* `Pleroma.Web.MediaProxy` - fetching remote media via MediaProxy
+* `Pleroma.Web.ActivityPub.MRF.MediaProxyWarmingPolicy` - warming remote media cache via MediaProxyWarmingPolicy

 Each job has these settings: